 If you have good to excellent credit, you could talk to a financial advisor about transferring your loan debt to a 0 percent APR balance transfer credit card or a home equity line of credit to get a lower interest rate.
 However, you should only do this if you have good credit.

 If you do not have good credit and are worried about being able to pay off personal or auto loan debt, your best option is to rework your budget and prioritize paying down your debt.
 This is especially important if you have a secured loan so that you don’t risk losing your car, home or other valuable assets.

 What if you can’t afford to pay off your debt?

 If you, like many Americans, are struggling to manage your debt and are worried about the additional financial strain a recession might cause, you still have options.
 If you’re finding it harder and harder to manage debt payments on top of your other expenses, consider one of the following options.

 Debt consolidation allows you to combine several high interest debts into one new loan, ideally with a lower interest rate.
 This new loan is then used to pay off all your debts, and you only have to make one monthly payment.
 Many debt consolidation lenders offer to pay your creditors directly.

-Debt consolidation is especially good if you have variable interest credit card debt and can qualify for a fixed interest debt consolidation loan.
-You can also consolidate debt by transferring balance to a credit card with a 0 percent APR introductory period.
+Debt consolidation is especially good if you have variable-interest credit card debt and can qualify for a debt consolidation loan with a fixed rate.
+You can also consolidate debt by transferring your balance to a credit card with a 0 percent APR introductory period — assuming you can pay all or most of that debt before that 0 percent period expires.
 You should only consolidate your debt if you are confident you will qualify for a lower interest rate than what you currently pay.